Entire functions with Cantor bouquet Julia sets: Introduction

-These results suggest the following natural question: if $f$ is a disjoint-type function for which $J(f)$ is a union of hairs, does it follow automatically that the endpoints of these hairs are accessible, or that $J(f)$ is a Cantor bouquet?
+This suggests the following natural question: if $f$ is a disjoint-type function for which $J(f)$ is a union of hairs, does it follow that the endpoints of these hairs are accessible, or that $J(f)$ is a Cantor bouquet?
 We give a negative answer. \begin{thm} There is a disjoint-type entire function $f$ such that every connected component of $J(f)$ is an arc connecting a finite endpoint to infinity, but one of these connected components contains no point that is accessible from $F(f)$.
-In particular, $J(f)$ is not a Cantor bouquet. \end{thm} We remark that the existence of an entire function $f$ for which some connected component of $J(f)$ contains no accessible point follows from~\cite[Theorems~2.3 and~5.10]{lasse_arclike}; however, in this example the component is not an arc but rather a more complicated continuum.
+In particular, $J(f)$ is not a Cantor bouquet. \end{thm} We remark that the existence of an entire function $f$ for which some connected component of $J(f)$ contains no accessible point follows from~\cite[Theorems~2.3 and~5.10]{lasse_arclike}; however, in this example the component is not an arc but rather a much more complicated continuum.

 It has long been known that Devaney hairs~-- i.e., curves in the Julia set of entire functions most of whose points converge to infinity~-- exist not only for disjoint-type functions.
-In the context of the full exponential family, i.e., $E_a$ as in~\eqref{eq_exp} with $a\in\C\setminus \{0\}$, it was observed already in the 1980s \cite{dgh} that these hairs may be thought of as analogues of \emph{dynamic rays} in polynomial dynamics (see \cite[\S~18]{milnor_book} and \cite{milnorrays}).
-For this reason, these curves are also called \emph{dynamic rays}; they have indeed found significant applications in the study of the dynamics of transcendental entire functions; see for example~\cite{bifurcations}.
+For exponential maps $E_a$ as in~\eqref{eq_exp}, but now allowing all $a\in\C\setminus \{0\}$, it was observed already in the 1980s \cite{dgh} that these hairs may be thought of as analogues of external rays in polynomial dynamics (see \cite[\S~18]{milnor_book} and \cite{milnorrays}).
+For this reason, they are also called \emph{dynamic rays}; they have indeed found significant applications in the study of the dynamics of transcendental entire functions; see for example~\cite{bifurcations}.